Daniel5055/valipop/dissertation.md

         - Each run was isolated so could add and remove dependencies
     - Difficult to implement, containers take a lot of effort to get right

 #### 6.4.3.
 Factor Searching

+As mentioned in section [6.2.], the validation score represents how similar a generated population was to its input statistics.
+In the case of a poor validation score, the old ValiPop provided mechanisms which helped the user tune ValiPop to produce more fitting populations.
+Specifically, programs were created to find configuration options which could correct the population during the simulation.

+Two programs were provided by the old ValiPop, the minima search program and the factor search program.
+The minima search program was implemented using a gradient descent algorithm to find the best factors, however this was created specifically to find optimal values for `birth_factor` and `death_factor` which were removed as described in [6.1.2]. the factor search program found effective values for `recovery_factor` and `proportional_recovery_factor` by testing each combination of a list of values.
+It was additionally multi-threaded, allowing several combinations to be tested simultaneously.

+Regarding he minima search, I considered modifying it to search based on the recovery factors instead.
+However, I was not certain whether small changes in those factors actually correlated with changes to the validation score, especially using random populations on each run like the minima search program did.

+Regarding the factor search, whilst it would technically execute more runs than a minima search to find the best combination of factors, it could be run in parallel much more easily.
+However I found the multi-threading to be inadequate for the factor search program, as it would potentially fail when testing many large populations simultaneously due to the limited memory on a single machine.
+Instead, I decided to reimplement the factor search to support distributing the runs across a cluster of machines.
+This allowed each run to leverage the resources of different machines, and could be scaled by simply adding more machines to the cluster.

+I implemented this distributed factor search using Apache Spark to manage the work over a cluster automatically.
+For each combination of factors, I would create a configuration and distribute the configurations among the cluster workers to execute in parallel.
+Notably, this required me to define serialisable  versions of the data being passed to workers.
+This implementation also supports running the factor search locally one machine, leveraging the number cores available to run in parallel. (image from apache showing cluster model?)

+However, to run Apache Spark, users would need to install Spark and pass the ValiPop JAR to a special Spark script.
+Therefore I opted to containerise the distributed factor search to allow for distributing this program without additional dependencies.
+However this came with the same disadvantages as describe in section [6.4.2] regarding the containersiation of ValiPop.

+To aid users in constructing their own clusters with the necessary dependencies to ValiPop, I also created images which can be used to create Spark clusters.
+These create stand-alone Spark clusters, which are one of the many type of clusters supported by Spark (cite).
+However, I found that configuring clusters and establishing the necessary addresses and networking to communicate within a cluster to be quite difficult, and this is likely only viable for advanced users.

+- Could talk about move to convert everything to spark.

 - Discussed how ValiPop handled case where population had poor validation score
     - Can be tuned with recovery factor